Why the U.S. Coronavirus Crisis Is More Trump’s Fault Than the WHO or China

 My second big frustration with halting funding is that the stated reasons for it are wrong.
 I broke this down in an op-ed last week with Thomas Bollynky.
 The administration has accused WHO of a few things.
 It’s accused them of being too close to China; it’s accused them of being complicit in a Chinese cover-up of the initial information on the virus, and in so doing, delaying the world’s ability to respond; and it’s accused them of making the wrong call on travel bans.
 To the extent that there is a rhyme or reason to the accusations, those are them.
 Secretary Pompeo went on Fox News a few days ago and said that the WHO should have been investigating China and investigating the origins of this.
 That just fundamentally misunderstands the WHO’s role and fundamentally mischaracterizes what WHO actually did.

-OK.
-Describe WHO’s actions as you see them.
+Okay, describe WHO’s actions as you see them.

 Let’s start with what they actually did.
 WHO received initial notice from China on December 31.
 By the 5th of January, WHO put out a notice about a reported pneumonia of unknown cause and a cluster of cases requiring hospitalization.
 At that point, they didn’t have much more to go on than what the affected country gave them.
 That is by design.
 What people don’t understand, and what the U.S. government is willfully ignoring, is what WHO can and cannot do is governed by something called the International Health Regulations.
 That is a binding international agreement amongst WHO member states that lays out the requirements for providing notice to WHO and the authorities that WHO has when there is a novel outbreak like this.
 When WHO gets a report from the Chinese government, WHO doesn’t really have the latitude to say, “We don’t believe you.”
 That’s how member states want it, and you can imagine why.
 If the U.S. were providing outbreak information to WHO, the U.S. would not take kindly if WHO said, “We don’t believe you.”